0xor0ne/awesome-list/topics/cybersec.md

 - ["Shell We Assemble?"][689]
 - ["Shellcode evasion using WebAssembly and Rust"][726]
 - ["Strengthening the Shield: MTE in Heap Allocators"][596]
+- ["The architecture of SAST tools: An explainer for developers"][739]
 - ["The rev.ng decompiler goes open source + start of the UI closed beta"][694]
 - ["Toolchain Necromancy: Past Mistakes Haunting ASLR"][732]